-Urban Residential: This land use designation applies to areas reserved for future city growth.
+Urban Residential: [the proposed designation] This land use designation applies to areas reserved for future city growth.
 Residential land uses within Urban Residential designated areas are annexed and then developed at an urban density and with infrastructure and subdivision according to urban standards (p.
 37 of the AUF).